Track mileage automatically

 Insurance deductions

-• Retirement plan contributions: Many types of retirement contributions are deductible from your taxes.
+• Retirement plan contributions: Many retirement contributions are deductible from your taxes.

 • Health insurance premiums: If you don’t have health insurance through an employer or a spouse’s employer, you can deduct your insurance costs from your taxes.